 - WordPress: to create this website on, which is also the platform for my course.

-- Beaver Builder: the plugin that allows me to create beautiful pages – I struggled with coding for 2 years before my amazing developer showed me this plug in – horrific name, but the functionality is AMAZING – allows me to create forms that link to Mailchimp, or directly to email, change the background of sections of the pages, create columns, all in a drag and drop interface – no need to buy fancy lead page or webinar software – it does it all for yoU!
-Check out the 4 PILLARS page to see its capabilities – simply gorgeous!
+- Beaver Builder: the plugin that allows me to create beautiful pages – I struggled with coding for 2 years before my amazing developer showed me this plug in – horrific name, but the functionality is AMAZING – allows me to create forms that link to Mailchimp, or directly to email, change the background of sections of the pages, create columns, all in a drag and drop interface – no need to buy fancy lead page or webinar software – it does it all for you!
+Check out the The Library homepage or any of the pages on my website to see its capabilities.

 - YouTube: to host all my videos, and to stream my webinars from.

 There are about 5856465 plugins that I use on my website so I won’t go into all of them here but if you’d like to know which ones I use on my site for specific functions, leave a comment in the thread below and I’ll add them in! 🙂